Market Cap: 24h Vol: BTC: BTC Dom:

 • Representation token volatility: LSTs may temporarily diverge from the value of the underlying asset.

-• Protocol fees: Some platforms charge performance or withdrawal fees.
+• Protocol fees: some platforms charge performance or withdrawal fees.

 Liquid Staking vs Traditional Staking